-Things to do in Barbados: Travelzoo Deal Experts share their tips
+Things to do in Barbados, by Travelzoo Deal Experts

 Whether you're looking to sample some of the best street food on the island, rub shoulders with the locals at a family-owned rum-shack, or learn how to nose out the perfect beach for a romantic picnic, our deal experts have put their heads together to bring you their best travel tips.

 The following deal experts from Travelzoo's London and Manchester offices contributed to this post: Hayley Ackerley (HA), Amanda Bellamy (AB), Louise Hodges (LH), Stephen Dunk (SD), Felicity Pont (FP) and Alastair Price (AP).

 HA: "The rum shacks near Bridgetown are great fun - they're a local institution, the food is really authentic and drinks tend to be much cheaper than in the bars in the main tourist areas.
 Barbados as a whole feels really safe, so we were happy enough to wander off the beaten track and mingle with the islanders."